 Wondering how many books you should read in a year?
 While the average American reads about 12 books per year, the actual number varies.
 Integrating books into your daily routine, such as reading for 20 minutes while drinking your coffee, can make a significant difference.
+If you’re unsure how much time you should ideally spend reading each day, this guide on how long you should read a day offers a simple breakdown to help you get started.

 Whether you aim to read 30 books a year or just a few, the key is consistency.
 Tailoring the number of books you plan to read to your personal goals and lifestyle is essential.
 Just as some might find reading several books a week achievable, others might be more comfortable with one book per week.